 9. How do I get a PA Boating Handbook?

-Request one from: Publications, PA Fish and Boat Commission, PO Box 67000, Harrisburg, PA 17106-7000.
+Request a print copy from: Publications, PA Fish and Boat Commission, PO Box 67000, Harrisburg, PA 17106-7000.
 Be sure to include your mailing address and indicate that you want a PA Boating Handbook.
-The handbook

 10. Do I have to renew my Boating Safety Education Certificate?